How to Select Towable Tubes & Tow Ropes

 Submarining is when the front of the tube dips into the water, sometimes diving all the way under the water.
 If this happens, make sure the riders position themselves a little farther back on the tube so their weight is on the back, accelerate, and once the tube pops up on the water or planes, you can turn up the speed.
 Also, check that your tube is properly inflated, you have the proper tow rope for your tube and that the tow rope is attached to your boat and the tube properly.

 Fast turns swing the tube around at an even higher speed for a whip effect.
 WSIA says inflatables can reach speeds up to 55mph while towing at 20mph during a whip, and tubes can swing outside the wake to the full length of the tow rope.
 This can be frightening for younger children and dangerous in areas of high traffic or near shores and obstacles.
 Pay attention to the tow rope slack as well.
-If the rope goes slack and then you accelerate too quickly, the tow rope suddenly rips the tube forward causing the rider to fall off or if multiple riders aboard, causing them to bump heads.
+If the rope goes slack and then you accelerate too quickly, the tow rope suddenly rips the tube forward causing the rider to fall off or causing multiple riders aboard to bump heads.

 Drivers should have a rear view mirror and a spotter at all times while towing riders on tubes.
 They should be aware of the tubes trajectory while the spotters should be alert to riders going overboard.
-Spotter should have a safety "tuber down" flag on hand for when the rider falls into the water.
+A spotter should have a safety "tuber down" flag on hand for when the rider falls into the water.
 By signaling the flag in the air, other boaters will be alerted to the fact that a person is in the water.

 When someone falls off of a tube, drivers should throttle down right away.
 Approach riders on the driver's side of the boat so they are in view and never blocked by the bow/hull.
 Drivers should go slow enough as to not make waves and so they can talk to/hear the rider.
 Always shut the motor off before riders swim up to the boat and when riders are getting into the water or on the towable.